Back to news

 The Software Company Metaphor

-MetaGPT borrows its structure straight from a real software team, giving each agent a job (MetaGPT docs):
+MetaGPT borrows its structure straight from a real software team, giving each agent a job (MetaGPT docs (opens in a new tab)):

 Product Manager: Reads the requirements, writes the PRD, and sets the acceptance criteria.